yisraeldov/GitPresentation1/01-RebaseMergeSquash.md

 ^
 # Atlasian

-Same as *github* but rebase to master instead of merge
+Same as *GitHub* but rebase to master instead of merge

 nice history but ...